usgs/neic-locator/README.md

 Dependencies
 ------
 * neic-locator was written in Java 1.8
-* neic-locator can be built with [Apache Ant](http://ant.apache.org/), and was written using Eclipse and netbeans.
-Netbeans project files, source files, and an ant build.xml are included in this project
-* neic-locator can also be built with [Gradle](https://gradle.org/), a build.gradle file is included in this project
+* neic-locator is built with [Gradle](https://gradle.org/), a build.gradle file and gradlew are included in this project
 * neic-locator depends on the [neic-traveltime](https://github.com/usgs/neic-traveltime) package.
 A copy of this package is automatically downloaded and built as part of the neic-locator build.
 * neic-locator depends on the [earthquake-processing-formats](https://github.com/usgs/earthquake-processing-formats) package.
 A copy of this package is automatically downloaded and built as part of the neic-locator build.

 Building
 ------
-The steps to get and build neic-locator.jar using ant are as follows:

-1. Clone neic-locator.
-2. Open a command window and change directories to /neic-locator/
-3. To build the jar file, run the command `ant jar`
-4. To generate javadocs, run the command `ant javadoc`
-5. To compile, generate javadocs, build jar, run the command `ant all`

 The steps to get and build neic-locator.jar using gradle are as follows:

 1. Clone neic-locator.
 2. Open a command window and change directories to /neic-locator/
 3. To build the jar file, run the command `./gradlew build`
+4. To build the jar file, run unit tests, and code coverage, run the command `./gradlew check`
-4. To generate javadocs, run the command `./gradlew javadoc`
+5. To generate javadocs, run the command `./gradlew javadoc`

 Using
 -----